Don't Take Justify's Greatness for Granted After Incredible Triple Crown Run

 Don't Take Justify's Greatness for Granted After Incredible Triple Crown RunJune 10, 2018

-Given that the days are long gone when horse racing inspired full-time passion from legions of fans, it’s understandable if Justify’s Triple Crown victory on Saturday was met with a widespread and uncaring, “Oh, that happened again?
-And so soon?”
+Given that the days are long gone when horse racing inspired full-time passion from legions of fans, it's understandable if Justify's Triple Crown victory Saturday was met with a widespread, uncaring, "Oh, that happened again?
+And so soon?"

-We’ve been conditioned to believe we’re entitled to see only one or two Triple Crown winners in our lifetimes, if that.
-They’re like total eclipses of the sun, snow leopard sightings and quintuplets.
+We've been conditioned to believe we're entitled to see only one or two Triple Crown winners in our lifetimes, if that.
+They're like total solar eclipses, snow leopard sightings and quintuplets.
 Rarity is their greatest attraction.

-Alas, Justify’s achievement comes just three years after American Pharoah survived the same tortuous journey of three grueling races against elite fields in five weeks on four very vulnerable legs.
+Alas, Justify's achievement comes just three years after American Pharoah survived the same tortuous journey of three grueling races against elite fields in five weeks on four vulnerable legs.

-When Pharoah won, it was a hallelujah moment that ended 37 years of nail-biting frustration for horse racing’s railbirds.
-During that span, 13 horses had claimed the first two jewels of the crown, only to fail to close the deal.
-Pharoah’s win made us all feel like we had witnessed the impossible.
+When Pharoah won, it was a hallelujah moment that ended 37 years of nail-biting frustration for horse racing's railbirds.
+During that span, 13 horses had claimed the crown's first two jewels, only to fail to close the deal.
+Pharoah's win made us all feel like we had witnessed the impossible.

-Seeing a repeat so quickly perhaps makes this Triple Crown no more mind-boggling that the Warriors just winning a third NBA title in four years or LeBron racking up his gazillionth visit to the Finals.
+Seeing a repeat so quickly perhaps makes this Triple Crown no more mind-boggling than the Golden State Warriors' third NBA title in four years or LeBron James' gazillionth visit to the Finals.

-Ho-hum, haven’t we all seen this before?
+Ho-hum.
+Haven't we all seen this before?

-Which is sad for Justify’s legacy, because this is a beast that definitely fits the profile of superhorse.
+Which is sad for Justify's legacy, because this is a beast who fits the profile of superhorse.

 Mike Gillespie @MikeABCColumbia